yeongseok94/CarND-Advanced-Lane-Lines/README.md

 #### 1. Provide an example of a distortion-corrected image.

-Using the methods already shown in previous section, I get the distortion-corrected image of `./test_images/test1.jpg`.
+Using the methods already shown in previous section, I get the distortion-corrected images.
+This is the example of `./test_images/test1.jpg`.

-Before distortion correction:
+* Before distortion correction:
 ![alt text][image2]

-After distortion correction:
+* After distortion correction:
 ![alt text][image2.1]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.